Last Updated: May 6, 2022

 Amazon WorkMail SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Amazon WorkMail, or any other Amazon WorkMail performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon WorkMail; (ii) that result from any actions or inactions of you or any third party; (iii) that result from failure to follow the guidelines or exceeding the limitations described in the Amazon WorkMail Documentation on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); (v) that result from delayed email delivery, spam protection failures, and virus protection failures; or (vi) arising from our suspension or termination of your right to use Amazon WorkMail in accordance with the Agreement (collectively, the “Amazon WorkMail SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of Amazon WorkMail, or any other Amazon WorkMail performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon WorkMail; (ii) that result from any actions or inactions of you; (iii) that result from failure to follow the guidelines or exceeding the limitations described in the Amazon WorkMail Documentation on the AWS Site; (iv) that result from your equipment, software or other technology; (v) that result from delayed email delivery, spam protection failures, and virus protection failures; or (vi) arising from our suspension or termination of your right to use Amazon WorkMail in accordance with the Agreement (collectively, the “Amazon WorkMail SLA Exclusions”).
 If availability is impacted by factors other than those used in our calculation of the Monthly Downtime, then we may issue a Service Credit considering such factors at our discretion.

 - “Monthly Downtime” is the number of 1-minute intervals that Amazon WorkMail is Unavailable in a given AWS region in a single billing cycle, summed across all users in your WorkMail organization.